One of the main reasons why I became serious about learning a new language when I travel is that I hate standing there, smiling like an idiot.

 Learning a second language also reduces the risk of age-related cognitive decline.
 It means that your brain ages slower and you're at least postponing, if not eliminating, diseases like Alzheimer.

 Plus, as incredible as it may seem, your brain will get bigger.

 Get a job abroad

 If you're traveling abroad for a longer term, you might consider getting a job there.
 There may be a few multinationals' offices around, where you'd have your chances.
 But a sure way to improve the odds is to speak the local language.

 Except if you're living as a digital nomad or are location-independent, learning the local language can only increase your chances of landing a job abroad.
 Even in a multinational outlet, chances are that most people working there are locals.
 English might be the privileged language of written communication, but the local language is usually the one spoken in the office.

-The same goes for small jobs.
+The same goes for small jobs, which you might want to get to make money while traveling.
 They often require a minimum of interaction with other people, when it's not directly with customers.
 Demonstrating that you're good with the rudiments will greatly help!

 10 Tips on How to Learn a New Language Fast

 Know what you want right from the start